A Passion for Parks

 He says the military experience made him a better parks director.

 “Those first few years here in College Station were fun and exciting times,” Beachy recalls.
-“We got to plan the parks, find the land, develop them and then create the programs we ran there.
+“We got to plan the parks, find the land, develop them, and then create the programs we ran there.

-Today, the Lincoln Center anchors a park which includes an athletic complex, splash pad, and programs for youth, adults and seniors.
-It’s a beacon for College Station’s African-American community and its transformation is one of Beachy’s proudest accomplishments.
+Today the Lincoln Center anchors a park which includes an athletic complex, splash pad, and programs for youth, adults, and seniors.
+It’s a beacon for College Station’s African-American community, and its transformation is one of Beachy’s proudest accomplishments.
 But, when the parks department office was located there, the area was suffering from neglect and decay.

-“Our office was in the home-economics building for the old Lincoln School,” Beachy says.
+“Our office was in the home-economics building of the old Lincoln School,” Beachy says.
 “We didn’t have much space.
 The building was on a dirt street with no lights, and the parking lot was dirt, too.

 “Any time it rained, we’d have to get a tractor to pull vehicles out of that parking lot.”

-About 10 years later, Beachy’s department moved to its present location in Central Park.
+A decade later, Beachy’s department moved to its present location in Central Park.
 And, along with relocating offices and personnel, Beachy also moved the somewhat infamous sign he had placed outside his Lincoln Center confines.